By Steve Herschbach

 Increasing ground mineralization has a huge effect on the ability to get a good target ID.
 Ground mineralization is nearly always from iron mineralization, and this tends to make weak targets, whether very small targets or very deep targets, misidentify.
 The target numbers get dragged lower, and many non-ferrous targets will eventually be identified as iron if buried deep enough.
 Small non-ferrous readings and iron readings actually overlap.
 That is why any discrimination at all is particularly risky for gold nugget hunters.

 If you want target ID numbers to settle down, lower sensitivity and practice consistent coil control.
 The target number will often vary depending on how well the target is centered and how fast the coil moves.
+Perfect ground balance is critical to accurate target id.
+Outside issues factor in.
+Electrical interference is a common cause of jumpy target id numbers.
+In general small coils will often deliver sharper, more consistent target id returns.

 Higher sensitivity settings lead to jumpier numbers as the detectors become less stable at higher levels.
 The interference from the ground signal increases and interference from outside electrical sources also increases, leading to less stable numbers.